BBN-E/ZS4IE/README.md

 # ZS4IE: A Toolkit for Zero-Shot Information Extraction with Simple Verbalizations

+Please cite the following paper if you use ZS4IE in your research.
+Bibtex Citation coming soon.

 ## Prepare conda environment

 You'll need a Linux machine with CUDA enabled.